-Our new estimates of the population affected are also lower than our previous findings, primarily because there are now fewer children and youth aged 4-17 years in BC (664,000 in 2012 compared with 714,000 in 2002).7 Furthermore, since mental disorders typically persist into adulthood in the absence of effective interventions, many older youth aged 18-19 years will also be affected, making 84,000 a conservative estimate of the true population burden of child and youth mental disorders in BC.3
+Our new estimates of the population affected are also lower than our previous findings, primarily because there are now fewer children and youth aged 4-17 years in BC (664,000 in 2012 compared with 714,000 in 2002).
+Furthermore, since mental disorders typically persist into adulthood in the absence of effective interventions, many older youth (i.e., aged 18 or 19 years) will also be affected, making 84,000 a conservative estimate of the true population burden of child and youth mental disorders in BC.